+Deadline 09.August.2015 23:59 CFT

-Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.20 15 23:59 CET activities outside the scope of operating the infrastructure assets in question and ancillary services.
+the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories

+Basically, 'infrastructure corporates' - and not only single infrastructure projects - could qualify for an infrastructure asset, if the majority of their business activities indeed lie with providing infrastructure services.
+The delineation between such 'infrastructure corporates' and project financings in the narrow sense, requires an adequate internal risk assessment approach for such a non-routine investment.

+IRSG strongly believes that the risk profile of "infrastructure corporates", i.e. businesses which operate infrastructure assets, but are long dated or perpetual (i.e. not limited-life) businesses, should be included within the scope.
+Infrastructure project finance is only a subset of infrastructure finance and therefore of available infrastructure debt and equity.
+Most such corporates are limited either by licensing or permitting restrictions or by contractual covenants in their financing from engaging in activities outside the scope of operating the infrastructure assets in question and ancillary services.
 Investors view the risk profile of such corporates as similar to (if not better than) the risk profile of project finance.
 In many respect these are mature businesses representing what were once large capital projects that now have an established track record during operations.
-It seems counter- intuitive to exclude infrastructure assets merely because they are a long-way into operations and not necessarily of time limited duration or fully amortising.
+It seems counter-intuitive to exclude infrastructure assets merely because they are a long-way into operations and not necessarily of time limited duration or fully amortising.
 Typically these businesses have the predictable long-dated and stable cash-flows that project finance models are seeking to replicate.

 Further, for a given asset and cash flows, it is often possible to structure an investment either as a corporate financing or as a project financing, in each case with a similar level of covenants, security and risk profile.
 Differing regulatory treatment should arise from different risks rather than form over substance.

-By way of illustration, investments into the following sectors and transactions would fall outside of the proposed definition but are considered by the market to be core infrastructure and could be expected to feature in a diversified infrastructure portfolio: UK water sector UK ports European airports such as Heathrow, Gatwick, Brussels and Copenhagen Utility transactions outside the UK such as Redexis Gas, Elenia, Net4Gas.
+By way of illustration, investments into the following sectors and transactions would fall outside of the proposed definition but are considered by the market to be core infrastructure and could be expected to feature in a diversified infrastructure portfolio:

+- 1. UK water sector - 2.
+UK ports - 3.
+European airports such as Heathrow, Gatwick, Brussels and Copenhagen - 4.
+Utility transactions outside the UK such as Redexis Gas, Elenia, Net4Gas.
 For instance, the project "Redexis Gas Transmission and Distribution" (link) pre-financed by the EIB which will receive the backing of the EFSI guarantee in the context of the Investment Plan for Europe, would fall outside the proposed definition.
-IRSG also believes that the definitions should accommodate infrastructure debt issued by a corporate